goguava-ai/guava-voice-index/README.md

 > **Note:** The latency submetric is log-normalized from raw metrics to keep the total possible score at 100 and the minimum at 0.
 All other automated submetrics are scored 0 or 1.

-#### Validation Gates
+##### Validation Gates

-Scenarios must pass all gates before contributing to scores.
+Per EVA-Bench framework, scenarios must pass all gates before contributing to scores.
 Failed gate = scenario discarded.

 | Gate                    | Check                                      | Threshold |
 |:------------------------|:-------------------------------------------|:----------|